EIN 86-0707697

 Program areas at DNA

-Donor program development: Donor program development at Donor Network of Arizona is encompassed by two departments, hospital Donor program development and business intelligence.
-Hospital Donor program development: hospital Donor program development is responsible for maximizing the total number of donors recovered for transplant in Arizona through the implementation of individualized Donor programs based on comprehensive hospital assessment, analysis of the Donor potential, the implementation of ongoing quality process improvement and initiation and fostering of effective relationships within the healthcare community.donor Network of Arizona (dna) continues to utilize the best practices as defined by the u.s. department of health and human services' breakthrough collaboratives for organ donation and transplantation.
+Donor hospital program services and community services: Donor program development: Donor program development at Donor Network of Arizona is composed of two departments, hospital Donor program development and business intelligence.
+Hospital Donor program development: hospital Donor program development is responsible for maximizing the total number of donors recovered for transplant in Arizona through the implementation of individualized Donor programs based on comprehensive hospital assessment, analysis of the Donor potential, the implementation of ongoing quality process improvement, and initiation and fostering of effective relationships within the healthcare community.donor Network of Arizona (dna) continues to utilize the best practices as defined by the u.s. department of health and human services' (hrsa) breakthrough collaboratives for organ donation and transplantation.
 This includes active participation in regional and national improvement efforts.
 These efforts continue to help us maximize conversion rates, donors and the number of organs transplanted per Donor in Arizona.
-In addition to ongoing education in Arizona hospitals and healthcare organizations, dna holds an all-hospital symposium every other year.some key highlights for 2022 include:- implemented expanded clinical triggers in all Arizona hospitals, the clinical indicators that it is time for a hospital to refer a potential organ Donor. - the expanded clinical triggers are in response to medical record review findings and missed Donor trends.
-Roll out included research, internal and external pilot program, re-education of hospital staff and re-engineering how we follow potential organ donors. - formally trained hospital Donor program staff to see active potential organ referrals in response to increased referral volume due to new clinical triggers.- developed and implemented a new physician welcome kit for physicians new to large Donor hospitals to ensure they are oriented to organ donation in Arizona.- continued in person education with over 200 education events as there was opportunity including virtual classes and quarterly donation and transplantation webinars.
-Dna also continues to provide continuing education credits through the continuing nursing education group (cneg) for the advanced Donor nurse class.
-Business intelligence: the business intelligence department is responsible for identifying, formulating, implementing, and evaluating high-quality, data driven decision capabilities and process improvement initiatives in collaboration with other leaders and in alignment with Donor Network of Arizona's strategic objectives.
+In addition to ongoing education in Arizona hospitals and healthcare organizations, dna holds an all-hospital symposium every other year.
+Dna has robust hospital partner participation in national donate life month and many of the hospitals in Arizona receive recognition from hrsa.some key highlights for 2023 include:1) Donor program development (dpd) coordinators continue to be onsite overseing every donation after circulatory death (dcd) opportunity.
+This allows us to support the hospital and provide education in real-time.2) based on strong dpd hospital relations and education throughout metropolitan phoenix, implemented Donor care center and process for transfer of organ donors to the Donor care center.
+Establishing a Donor care center in the state of Arizona benefits both Donor hospitals and transplant centers with better allocation of many resources.
+These include intensive care rooms and staffing as well as operating room availability.3) continued support of the expanded clinical triggers in response to medical record review findings and missed Donor trends.
+Roll out included research, internal and external pilot program, re-education of hospital staff, and re-engineering how we follow potential organ donors.4) Donor program development focused resources to strengthen relationships with hospital administrators to both improve the hospital's donation programs and introduce organ donation process changes in the state that will enable us to recover and transplant more organs.5) formally trained hospital Donor program staff to respond to potential organ referrals in response to increased referral volume due to new clinical triggers.
+This helped expand dna's service to Arizona hospitals.6) continued in-person education with over 200 education events, including virtual classes and quarterly donation and transplantation leadership webinars.
+Dna also continued to provide continuing education credits through the continuing nursing education group (cneg) for the advanced Donor nurse class.
+7) launched annual town hall to engage and inform Donor hospital, transplant center and community stakeholders in our mission.business intelligence: the business intelligence department is responsible for identifying, formulating, implementing, and evaluating high-quality, data driven decision capabilities and process improvement initiatives in collaboration with other leaders and in alignment with Donor Network of Arizona's strategic objectives.
 This department includes data systems and analytics and data intelligence teams which collect and present data needed for operational requirements and to provide flexible data solutions to meet organizational needs.
-This department is also responsible for overseeing the death record review and hospital death report audit processes, as well as overseeing access to electronic medical record (emr) systems in Arizona hospitals for Donor Network of Arizona staff.
-2022 highlights include the following:- developed and implemented the multi-departmental oneboard.the oneboard is a significant improvement in the way that our clinical operations follow organ donation referrals.
-It allows for data at the fingertips of on call leaders as opposed to spread throughout the emr.
-It allows decision makers to pay attention to cases as they are triaged toward possible family conversations.- creation of a new exception reporting framework call redboard.the redboard allows all departments in real-time to better monitor and respond to incorrectly entered or incongruent data in dna's emr.- full implementation of the automated death record review process on over 85% of hospital deaths.the new hospital death record and icd10 code assessment system is now estimated to save approximately 70% of the time of the previous manual process, while eliminating the vast majority of opportunities for user error.- completed a re-write of the data warehouse, supporting all new reporting at dna. (continued)
+This department is also responsible for overseeing the death record review and hospital death report audit processes, as well as overseeing access to electronic medical record (emr) systems in Arizona hospitals for Donor Network of Arizona staff.2023 highlights include the following:1) rolled out a new version of the clear dashboard, which is a central list of enterprise activity and results.
+This organization-wide tool aims to allow dna staff in every corner of the organization to see and interact (filter, sort, expand) with the goals, monitors, trends, and outcomes across the organization.
+The primary considerations of this tool are clarity, transparency, and useability.2) formed a new multi-disciplinary electronic Donor record utilization framework to serve all of dna as a collective of content experts, strategically minded process owners, and functional decision-makers focused on supporting all of dna to utilize the electronic Donor record system for organizational objectives.
+The primary considerations of the endeavor is collaboration, fiscal responsibility, and functional prioritization.
+Developed and implemented the multi-departmental topboard.
+The topboard is a significant improvement in the way that our clinical operations follow tissue donation referrals.
+It allows for data at the fingertips of all the staff involved in the hospital or medical examiner referral or tissue Donor as opposed to being spread throughout the emr.
+It allows decision makers to pay attention to cases as they are triaged toward family conversations, recovery and transportation.3) continued refinement of the automated death record review process on over 85% of hospital deaths.
+The hospital death record and icd10 code assessment system is estimated to save approximately 70% of the time of the previous manual process, while removing many opportunities for user error.
+This process's refinement aims to help dna to identify missed donation opportunities and effectively meet regulatory requirements.

 Grants made by DNA